A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

 The core of the rapidly rotating, collapsing star will become unstable to a rotating bar instability \citep{Fryer+2001, Reisswig+2013}.
 The bar will form into a dumbbell configuration, within which the two BHs will form at either end.
 We envision a formation scenario where the gravitationally unstable gas in each end of the dumbbell fragments in to multiple clumps of mass and size given approximately by the Jeans criterion,

-where a typical core density and temperature is estimated from the models of \citep{Fryer+2001}. \footnote{If the temperature in the fragmentation region is closer to $10^{10}$K, at the same density of $\sim10^8$ g cm$^{-3}$, then the Jeans mass is closer to $30\Msun$ and we do not expect a swarm of clumps to form, rather the BH will be formed with spin angular momentum aligned with the binary orbital angular momentum.}

-The presence of gravitational perturbations and shearing forces in the rotating collapsing clumps will alter the instability criterion away from the simple Jeans approximation.
+where a typical core density and temperature is estimated from the models of \textcite{Fryer+2001}. \footnote{If the temperature in the fragmentation region is closer to $10^{10}$K, at the same density of $\sim10^8$ g cm$^{-3}$, then the Jeans mass is closer to $30\Msun$ and we do not expect a swarm of clumps to form, rather the BH will be formed with spin angular momentum aligned with the binary orbital angular momentum.} The presence of gravitational perturbations and shearing forces in the rotating collapsing clumps will alter the instability criterion away from the simple Jeans approximation.
 However, considering even the uncertainty of the temperature and density in each collapsing clump, a more complex treatment of fluid and gravitational instability in the collapsing star is beyond the scope of this study.